ralphsawaya/ovh/MongoDoc/mongodb_06_Benchmark mongoDB instance/guide.en-gb.md

 ![alt text](./images/YCSBLoad.png)

 Verify that the database `ycsb` and collection `usertable` got created and loaded with data.

-For more details, see https://github.com/brianfrankcooper/YCSB/wiki/Running-a-Workload for a detailed documentation on how to run a workload.

 ### STEP 4: Run The YCSB Workload - Example Running the Provided `workloada`
 While located in the `YCSB > ycsb-0.17.0` directory, execute the following command with the provided `workloada` to run the workload.